Tunisia

 Beginning in early antiquity, Tunisia was inhabited by the indigenous Berbers.
 The Phoenicians, a Semitic people, began to arrive in the 12th century BC, settling on the coast and establishing several settlements, of which Carthage emerged as the most powerful by the 7th century BC.
 The descendants of the Phoenician settlers came to be known as the Punic people.
 Ancient Carthage was a major mercantile empire and a military rival to the Roman Republic until 146 BC when it was defeated by the Romans who occupied Tunisia for most of the next 800 years.
 The Romans introduced Christianity and left architectural legacies like the Amphitheatre of El Jem.
 In the 7th century AD, Arab Muslims conquered Tunisia and settled with their tribes and families, bringing Islam and Arab culture.
 A later large-scale Arab migration of Banu Hilal and Banu Sulaym tribes in the 11th-12th centuries accelerated this process.
-By around the 15th century, the region of modern-day Tunisia had already been almost completely Arabized.
+By around the 15th century, the region of modern-day Tunisia had already been almost completely Arabised.
 Then, in 1546, the Ottoman Empire established control, holding sway until 1881, when the French conquered Tunisia.
 In 1956, Tunisia gained independence as the Tunisian Republic.
 Today, Tunisia's culture and identity are rooted in this centuries-long intersection of different cultures and ethnicities.

 In 2011, the Tunisian Revolution, which was triggered by dissatisfaction with the lack of freedom and democracy under the 24-year rule of President Zine El Abidine Ben Ali, overthrew his regime and catalyzed the broader Arab Spring movement across the region.
 Free multiparty parliamentary elections were held shortly thereafter; the country again voted for parliament on 26 October 2014, and for president on 23 November 2014.
 From 2014 to 2020, it was considered the only democratic state in the Arab world, according to The Economist Democracy Index.
 (Note: Lebanon and Iraq are confessional democracies.)
 After democratic backsliding under President Kais Saied, Tunisia was rated a hybrid regime in 2022 and as of 2025 it no longer has free and fair elections according to Freedom House.
 It is one of the few countries in Africa ranking high on the Human Development Index, with one of the highest per capita incomes on the continent, ranking 129th in GDP per capita income.